fireharp/cursor-rules/PROGRESS.md

 1. Created four specialized agents:
    - Rule Planner: Analyzes examples and creates a detailed plan using GPT-4o-mini
-   - Rule Writer: Implements the plan to write the actual rule
+   - Rule Writer: Implements the plan to write the actual content
    - Rule Critic: Evaluates the rule against the request, providing feedback
    - Rule Finalizer: Incorporates feedback to produce the polished final rule
 2. Developed a workflow that orchestrates these agents in sequence